 - Failure to understand the current performance and the ongoing improvement needed at all schools within the Trust; - Failure to ensure that the Governors/Trustees possess the skills and experience to hold the Executive Headteacher and the Executive Leadership team to account; - Introduction of the National Funding Formula; - Two of the school sites have buildings of considerable age and wear.
 Works to get each site up to an acceptable standard will require heavy financial investment.
-E.g. Eighty-year-old boilers at Mercer's Wood Academy.
-This has been slightly alleviated by four successful CIF bids but there are still works to be completed which require further CIF bids and investment from the Trust. - Pupil numbers All schools are running below their maximum numbers on roll.
+E.g. Eightyyearold boilers at Mercer's Wood Academy.
+This has been slightly alleviated by eight successful CIF bids but there are still works to be completed which require further CIF bids and/or investment from the Trust. - Pupil numbers All schools are running below their maximum numbers on roll.
 Castle Wood and Mercer's Wood are operating some very small classes in certain year groups.
-This therefore, has an impact on future GAG funding. - Change of government and any subsequent changes to national education policies. - Finances over the next three years will be very challenging.
-Due to the Covid 19 pandemic extra costs were incurred through cleaning supplies and also through staffing overtime.
-IT costs also went over budget due to additional apps/licences/subscriptions and iPad cases having to be purchased.
-These costs could not be claimed back from the DfE Covid funding.
-These were unplanned, additional costs.
+This therefore, has an impact on future GAG funding - Change of government and any subsequent changes to national education policies. - Finances over the next three years will be very challenging.
+With inflation, staff pay awards that are unfunded, the rise in energy bills and general increase in the cost of materials and resources the Trust is predicting financial pressures in 2024 2025 which will negatively impact on the reserves levels held by the Trust.
+This may result in temporary staff contracts being ended.
+This will put pressure on the ability to provide the highest standard of education for the children.